Learning Stochastic Behaviour from Aggregate Data: Experiments

-\textbf{Results:} As shown in Table 1, when compared to other baselines, our model achieves lower Wasserstein error on both Mt1 and Mt2 data, which proves that our model is capable of learning the hidden drift term that governs dynamics and the evolve process of the two studied gene expressions.
-In Figure 3 (c) to (f), we visualized the predicted distributions of the two genes.
-When compared to the baseline models, the distributions of Mt1 and Mt2 predicted by our model (curves in blue) are closer to the true distributions (curves in red) on both D2 and D7.
-Furthermore, our model precisely indicates the correlations between Mt1 and Mt2, as shown in Figure 3 (g) and (h), which also demonstrates the effectiveness of our model since closer to the true correlation represents better performance.
+\textbf{Results:} As shown in Table \ref{tab:PPer}, when compared to other baselines, our model achieves lower Wasserstein error on both Mt1 and Mt2 data, which proves that our model is capable of learning the hidden dynamics of the two studied gene expressions.
+In Figure \ref{fig:gene} (a) to (d), we visualized the predicted distributions of the two genes.
+The distributions of Mt1 and Mt2 predicted by our model (curves in blue) are closer to the true distributions (curves in red) on both D2 and D7.
+Furthermore, our model precisely indicates the correlations between Krt8 and Krt18 on D4 and D7, as shown in Figure \ref{fig:gene} (e) and (f), which also demonstrates the effectiveness of our model since closer to the true correlation represents better performance (more results in Appendix).
+In Figure \ref{fig:gene} (g) and (h), we see the training process of our model is easier with least computation time.